 Green Bloc Neighbourhoods

 This one-of-a-kind neighbourhood program forges a strong bloc of neighbours who are willing to take action individually and collectively towards a lighter footprint.
 The original pilot took place in Riley Park neighbourhood (completed in 2015).
-Now we are gearing up for a second phase!
-In this next phase, 100 households will be involved in four neighbourhoods across the city.
-In this next phase, 100 households will be involved in neighbourhoods across the city.
-They will build from a random group of residents towards action-oriented teams of households — striving for a 15% reduction in their footprints through shifts in their diet, how they move around the city, what they buy and how they work together.
+In this next phase, Households are involved in four neighbourhoods across the city.
+They build from a random group of residents towards action-oriented teams of households — striving for a 15% reduction in their footprints through shifts in their diet, how they move around the city, what they buy and how they work together.
 Is your neighbourhood a good fit?
 Find out more…

 Beyond the home, we all have different places we can use our influence.
 Some of us run companies, others teach children, still others are in government.
 By working together, a Lighter Footprint plan can help our community reach that target!